malware-d/blockchain/notesol.md

 //6e91ec6b618bb462a4a6ee5aa2cb0e9cf30f7a052bb467b0ba58b8748c00d2e5
 keccak256(abi.encodePacked("kimkhuongduy"));
 ```
+> 😱 Note: With strings, we have to compare their keccak256 hashes to check equality.

 ### Events
 `Events` are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.